 Severe malaria kills more than 600 000 African children under the age of five annually and each year eight million simple malaria cases progress to severe malaria, in which patients show clinical signs of organ damage that may involve the brain, lungs, kidneys or blood vessels.
 All malaria deaths are the result of severe malaria.

 Quinine has to be given three times a day with a slow intravenous drip that takes four hours at a time, which is a burden on both patients and health staff.
+But artesunate can be given in just four minutes by intravenous or intramuscular injection.

 Dr Martins Dada, the MSF’s medical coordinator in the Democratic Republic of Congo, said: “Staff in clinics based in very remote areas run by the ministry of health often have great difficulties setting up the thrice daily infusions with quinine.
 Sometimes this is because they lack basic medical supplies such as glucose solutions, infusion lines and intravenous catheters.